 \subsection{Corrections to shadowing methods}

-When the error of shadowing method is large, it can be reduced by further adding $\delta_s^{(2)} \avg{J}$ defined in equation~\eqref{e:ds123}.
-This correction reduces, though not eliminate, the systematic error of shadowing.
-By proof of theorem~\ref{t:approximation}, the relative error is reduced to
+When the systematic error of the shadowing method, the unstable contribution, is large, it can be reduced by further adding $\delta^{(2)} \avg{\Phi}$, defined in equation~\eqref{e:ds123}, to the result of shadowing methods.
+This correction reduces \ree{but does not eliminate} the systematic error of shadowing.
+By the proof of theorem~\ref{t:approximation}, the relative error is reduced to

-Increasing $N$ exhausts the unstable contribution, however, the computational cost would grow exponentially for large $N$.
-In fact, earlier work on shadowing methods suggested that relaxing the constraint in the optimization could improved the accuracy \cite{Blonigan_MSS}; by our current analysis, we now know that is because relaxing constraint may allow some unstable contributions.
+In fact, earlier work on shadowing methods suggested that relaxing the constraint in the optimization could improve the accuracy \cite{Blonigan_MSS}.
+By our current analysis, we now know that is because relaxing the constraint may leak some unstable vectors into the shadowing direction computed by shadowing methods: this is equivalent to adding some unstable contributions.

+When $N$ is small, the trajectory previously used in the shadowing method is long enough to average out the noise caused by the exponentially growing integrands in $\delta^{(2)}\Phi_{avg}$, and the cost does not change with $N$.
+Further increasing $N$ exhausts the unstable contribution; however, when the previous trajectory is not long enough, this incurs large computational cost.
+The asymptotic cost of this correction is significantly higher than the fast linear response algorithm, whose integrand grows only as $O(\sqrt N)$ \cite{flr}.
+However, the correction here does not require the heavy derivation as in the fast linear response algorithm, hence it can be more easily generalized to, for example, continuous time and adjoint versions.

-We illustrate the correction term on the 1-dimensional sawtooth map, or the expanding circle, which was previously used as a counter example of shadowing methods \cite{BloniganPhdThesis}.
-It is also the underlying source of chaos for several other counter examples such as the solenoid map.
-Now we know that shadowing methods fail because the only dimension is unstable.
-However, the proposed correction fixes the error with a small $N$.
+We illustrate the error of shadowing and the efficacy of the correction term on the 1-dimensional sawtooth map, or the expanding circle, which was previously used as a counter example of shadowing methods \cite{BloniganPhdThesis}. \re{It is also the underlying source of chaos for several other counter examples such as the solenoid map.} Now we know that shadowing methods fail because the only dimension is unstable, which means the unstable ratio, $m/M$, is as large as it can be.
+Due to the very fast decay of correlation, the proposed correction accurately computes the unstable contribution with a small $N$.

 \begin{example*}[expanding circle] Consider the dynamical system on $[0,2\pi)$ given by